Join us for monthly GYGSA General Meeting: 2nd Wednesday each month, 6:30, Selah Quality Inn

 League Game Schedules

-Click on the age groups below to view the upcoming game schedule:
+Click on the following link to view the upcoming game schedules: 2019 Schedule

 Click in the age group below to see team standings:

 Teams must also register with USA Softball: USA Softball Registration

 Need Help Registering with USA Softball ?
 Contact Mari Spencer << Click her for email link

 Each year GYGSA offers scholarships for high school senior players:

 - $500.00 - Bill Harris Sr. Memorial Scholarship